 Then the next day we had incredible celebrations for Israel’s 71st birthday!
 We began with a special Tefillah, complete with Hallel.
 Then in our four Houses, pupils took part in a variety of Israel-related activities, including a fun-filled mile walk in aid of Ohel Sarah, Israeli dancing and art sessions, creating two mosaics for our school.
 The children also iced biscuits and enjoyed a delicious Israeli lunch!
 Following a wonderful ‘Song for Israel’ talent show and some karaoke, the whole school community enjoyed the PTA’s Yom Ha’Atzma’ut party.
 It was a fantastic chag!

-For plenty more photos, videos and news, visit our Facebook page.
+For plenty more photos and school news, visit our Facebook page.

 We celebrated Pesach at school with different Sederim, which were adapted to suit the needs of the children and all were designed to be stimulating and enjoyable ahead of ‘the real thing’.
 Each child in Reception had the opportunity to present part of the Seder and interacted with their teachers in a vivid retelling of the Pesach story.
 Years 1 and 2 enjoyed a more traditional-style mock Seder as the older children led the rest in each stage of the Seder, leading the way with Divrei Torah, songs and, of course, eating!
 A particular highlight was the visit of a very large frog, usually known as Rabbi Lawrence, who came to sing with the children, as well as send them into the Pesach break with some ‘ribbiting’ words of Torah!